 EXPLORE THIS STORY

-Downed aircraft signals a long war threatening Japanese energy supplies
+Shot-down aircraft signals prolonged war threatening Japan's energy supply

-The Japan Times headlines the 'new perils' that downed jets create for Trump, but a second article reveals Japan's real angle: the government is hesitant to ask the public to reduce energy consumption as the war drags on.
-Tokyo reads the downed aircraft not as an isolated military fact but as a signal the conflict won't end soon -- and that Japan must prepare for a prolonged energy crisis.
-The Japan Chamber of Commerce president, Ken Kobayashi, admits 'the government will inevitably have to think about how long people must maintain' conservation measures.
-PM Takaichi has said no option is excluded, including asking the public to reduce gasoline consumption.
-Japan imports virtually all its energy from the Middle East and 44 Japanese vessels remained stranded in the Persian Gulf.
-The cautious tone -- 'the government is cautious about requesting energy conservation' -- is quintessentially Japanese: don't create panic, lay the groundwork for unpopular measures.
+The Japan Times headlines 'new perils' the downed jets create for Trump, but a second article reveals Japan's real angle: the government hesitates to ask the public to reduce energy consumption as the war drags on.
+Tokyo reads the shot-down aircraft not as an isolated military fact but as a signal the conflict won't end quickly—and Japan must prepare for prolonged energy crisis.
+Japan Chamber of Commerce president Ken Kobayashi admits the 'government will inevitably have to think about how long people must hold on.'
+Prime Minister Takaichi declared no options excluded, including asking the public to reduce gasoline consumption.
+Japan imports nearly all its energy from the Middle East, and 44 Japanese vessels remained blocked in the Persian Gulf.
+The cautious tone—'the government is cautious about requesting energy conservation'—is typically Japanese: don't create panic, prepare the ground for unpopular measures.

-Constitutional pacifism: Japan avoids any comment on the military operation itself
+Constitutional pacifism: Japan avoids any comment on military operations

-Unquestioned American alliance: zero criticism of US strategy
+American alliance unquestioned: no critique of US strategy

 Discover how another country covers this same story.